 The following forms of payment are accepted by Hurst Chemical Company:

-1. Credit Cards Accepted: Visa, MasterCard, American Express and Discover.
+1. Credit Cards Accepted: Visa, MasterCard and American Express.
 On first orders only, charge card orders must be shipped to the billing address of the cardholder or a bank verified alternate address!
 No Exceptions!

 We do this to protect our Customers and ourselves.
 There is a significant amount of credit card fraud on electronic purchases every year.
 By only shipping to an address that we can verify as being yours, we add an additional level of security to your purchase.
 Once we have shipped to you at your billing address, an alternative ship to address is acceptable for future purchases.